onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 :::

 ::: tip
-It is possible to invoke the context-menu for more than one selected item, but only some of the operations are available in this mode.
+It is possible to invoke the context menu for more than one selected item, but only some of the operations are available in this mode.
 :::